-Upon the closing of this offering, the holders of 12,787,524 shares of our common stock will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up arrangement described above.
+The holders of 12.8 million shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up arrangement described above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of the registration.
 Any sales of securities by these shareholders could have a material adverse effect on the trading price of our common stock.
 See "Description of Capital Stock - Registration Rights."